Why our customers prefer Blue Cross

 1 Picard, André.
 "The cost of drugs: Breaking the bank to stay alive."
 The Globe and Mail, 3 April 2011.

-The average Canadian spends roughly $839/person/year on prescription drugs, and this number has increased by 12% since 20051.
+The average Canadian spent roughly $917/person/year in 2019 on prescription drugs, and this number keeps increasing by 4.2% to 4.6% every year1.
 Without group insurance or private health insurance, you could face hefty unexpected expenses if you are diagnosed with an illness that requires you to take one or more drugs on a regular basis.

 Get free medical support